There is no miracle in all of creation as great as returning to God through prayer & repentance.

 Others, like seed sown on good soil, hear the word, accept it, and produce a crop—some thirty, some sixty, some a hundred times what was sown—some of the seed sown will produce thirty, some 60, some 100 times what was sown.”
 (Mark 4:20)

-He compares one who hears the word of God and internalized it to ready earth taking a seed and producing fruit.
-While earthly seed brings life into this world the higher “seed” of the word brings forth life in the world to come.
+Jesus compares one who hears the word of God and then internalized it, to the earth taking a seed and producing fruit.
+While earthly seed brings life into this world, the higher “seed” of the word brings forth life in the world to come.

-Even ancient plant seeds, discovered dry and lifeless for thousands of years, have been successfully cultivated in recent years.
+Ancient plant seeds discovered dry and lifeless for thousands of years, have been successfully cultivated in recent years.
 A seed, however, will not produce life until it begins to decompose.
-Moisture causes the dry seed to breakdown and at the very moment when life seems impossible, it begins anew.
-This teaching is actually first articulated by Christ himself.
-He taught,
+Moisture causes the dry seed to breakdown, and at the very moment when life seems impossible, it begins anew.

 Truly, truly, I say to you, unless a grain of wheat falls to the earth and dies, it remains alone; but if it dies, it bears much fruit.
 (John 12:24)

-Repentance is about resurrection, but this will not come without tears.
-The Psalmist said,
+Repentance is about resurrection, but this will not come without work and tears.

 Blessed are those whose strength is in you, in whose heart are the highways to Zion.
 As they pass through the valley of weeping it will become a place of springs; the autumn rain also covers it with pools.
 They go from strength to strength, each one appears before God in Zion.
 (Ps.
 84:5-7)

-In this Psalm, the tears of spiritual pilgrims searching for an internal Zion are compared to rain.
-The needed element for the decomposing and the breakdown of the hard shell of a seed is rain.
-A person cannot truly die to themselves, that Christ might take root in their heart, without the tears of a repentance comparable to death.
-Paul, a former hunter of Jewish followers of Christ, was involved in the murder of the Jewish convert and follower of Christ, Stephen.
-Nothing less than a repentance comparable to death could remove this transgression.
-Paul said, “It is no longer I who live but Christ in me” (Gal.
-2:20)
+In this Psalm, the tears of a spiritual person searching for the Kingdom of God are compared to rain.
+Did you know, rain is the needed element for the decomposing and the breakdown of the hard shell of a seed?
+Psalms 84 is speaking of a person who truly dies to themselves with tears of repentance.
+If a person does this, then Christ can take root in their heart.
+Paul said, “It is no longer I who lives, but Christ in me” (Gal.
+2:20).

 For the trumpet will sound, and the dead will be raised imperishable, and we shall be changed.
 (1 Cor.
 15:52)